-The questions in this first quiz on Java Servlets are on the topics covered in the Servlet Basics section of the site.
+The questions in this Java Servlets quiz are on the topics covered in the Servlet Basics section of the site.
 The table below lists the

 lessons, a description of the lesson content and the quiz question number range.